sebastienheyd/boilerplate/README.md

 folder to create.
 All you have to do is translate.
 If you want to share the language you have added, don't hesitate to make a pull request.

-NB : Dates are translated by the package [jenssegers/date](https://github.com/jenssegers/date)

 ### Routes

 Routes are loaded from the file [`boilerplate.php`](src/routes/boilerplate.php).